Hydrology-IFH/roger/doc/more/benchmarks.rst

   :align: center

-As a rule of thumb, we find that JAX and NumPy peforms equally well for a greater grid cell count.
+As a rule of thumb, we find that JAX improves computational time (approximately 2 times faster).
 GPUs are a competitive alternative to CPUs, **as long as the problem fits into GPU memory**.

 Varying number of MPI processes
 -------------------------------